cathiele/rpngo/USER_GUIDE.md

 If you delete or renaem the file, a new one with default properties will be created.

-On microcontrollers, this file is instead built into the code in the `startup/` folder due to the lack of assurance that a SD card will be available - it's an area that could use more development.
+On microcontrollers, this file is placed in the root directory.
+I using the default `littlefs` internal flash configuration, you must format this area after loading firmware with `"YES" format` or the `.rpngo` file will not save and you will get the default one defined in `startup/lcd320.go`.

 ## Programming